 I know how anxiety feels.
-I have had my share...
+I have had my share!

-When I started and then ran my business for 20 years, I woke up every day feeling anxious.
-Then I met a woman and we soon married.
-Through this marriage I became step-father to four young children.
-Over the next few years, my monthly outgoings for home and business sky rocketed and with it the stress and accompanying anxiety grew.
-Roll forward a few more years and shockingly I discovered that my wife had been cheating.
+When I ran my business for 20 years, I often found it difficult to fall asleep at night and woke up every morning feeling anxious.
+Soon after starting the business I became step-father to four young children and over the next few years, my monthly outgoings for home and business sky-rocketed - and with this, the anxiety grew.
+Roll forward a few years and shockingly I discovered that my wife had been cheating.
 I remember the feeling - it was like the ground under my feet became quicksand.
-Devastating as this was, I decided I wanted to try to keep the marriage going, but after a very difficult year, my wife moved out of our home.
-During the next two years I found myself unable to focus on the business and it went into decline, ultimately almost leading to bankruptcy.
-In the same period I went through a very expensive divorce, and toward the end of this time, my father died.

-The watcher is not separate, and descriptions of it are rather futile, but it can be felt as pure awareness, or 'presence'.
+As time passed and I learned to rest in the place of 'The Watcher' it became obvious that it was not separate from who I was, but it was the true center of 'me' at the deepest level.
+Descriptions of it are rather futile, but it is felt as pure awareness, or 'presence'.
 Its qualities are peace, stillness, freedom.
 As we get in touch with it, we realise it is where we come from, we are truly at home there.